vercel/next.js/docs/basic-features/script.md

 There are two limitations to be aware of when using the Script component for inline scripts:

-- Only the `afterInteractive` and `lazyOnLoad` strategies can be used. **The `beforeInteractive` loading strategy cannot be used with inline scripts.**
+- Only the `afterInteractive` and `lazyOnload` strategies can be used.
+The `beforeInteractive` loading strategy injects the contents of an external script into the initial HTML response.
+Inline scripts already do this, which is why **the `beforeInteractive` strategy cannot be used with inline scripts.**
 - An `id` attribute must be defined in order for Next.js to track and optimize the script

 ### Executing Code After Loading (`onLoad`)

-Some third-party scripts require users to run JavaScript code after the script has finished loading in order to instantiate content or fire a method.
+Some third-party scripts require users to run JavaScript code after the script has finished loading in order to instantiate content or call a function.
 If you are loading a script with either `beforeInteractive` or `afterInteractive` as a loading strategy, you can execute code after it has loaded using the `onLoad` property:

 ```jsx
 import { useState } from 'react'